composewell/haskell-dev/getting-started-nix.rst

 --------------------------------

-Nix package manager installs nix packages and their dependencies and makes them available in a user environment.
+Nix package manager installs nix packages and their dependencies and makes them available in a "user environment".
 A nix package is described using a Nix expression.
 A Nix expression is a recipe (known as a derivation) to build (derive) binaries from a source package.
 However, it first tries to install prebuilt binaries from